afknapping/tazz/README.md

 ## Goal

 The goal is to have a complete frontend first stack to quickly prototype, deploy and test apps.
 Ideally it can be started with three commands (clone, install dependencies, start server).
+(Respectively install Yo, run generator, start server.)

 ## Tools so far